The Haunted House (1928 film)

 The Haunted House is a 1928 American mystery film directed by Benjamin Christensen.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-disc Vitaphone process.
 The film stars Larry Kent and Thelma Todd and is based on Owen Davis's 1926 Broadway play of the same name.
-UCLA Film and Television Archive has copies of the Vitaphone sound discs but not the film, which remains lost.
+The UCLA Film & Television Archive has copies of the Vitaphone sound discs but not the film, which remains lost.

 Plot

-James Herbert (Edmund Breese), a wealthy and eccentric old man believed to be on his deathbed, summons his four potential heirs: Billy (Larry Kent), a good-natured young man; Tully (Sidney Bracy), a nervous opportunist; Nancy (Barbara Bedford), a gentle and curious relative; and the meddlesome Mrs. Rackham (Flora Finch).
+James Herbert, a wealthy and eccentric old man believed to be on his deathbed, summons his four potential heirs: Billy, a good-natured young man; Tully, a nervous opportunist; Nancy, a gentle and curious relative; and the meddlesome Mrs. Rackham.
 Each is given sealed instructions—and a stern warning: they must not, under any circumstances, enter the abandoned house on the cliffs overlooking the sea, long rumored to be haunted.

 Tempted by the prospect of hidden valuables—particularly a stash of missing bonds—Mrs. Rackham, Tully, and Nancy all ignore the warning and venture into the foreboding house.
 Billy follows as well, but only to monitor their behavior and see what mischief they might be up to.

 Inside the house, a chaotic series of eerie and surreal events begins.
-Mr. Rackham (Chester Conklin), dragged along by his domineering wife, quickly regrets entering the spooky mansion.
+Mr. Rackham, dragged along by his domineering wife, quickly regrets entering the spooky mansion.
 The group is soon confronted by a string of unsettling phenomena: flickering lights, strange moans, and ghostly appearances.

-Among the strange characters inside the house are a mysterious and beautiful nurse (Thelma Todd), a deranged mad doctor (Montagu Love), a sleepwalking girl (Eve Southern), and a creepy caretaker (William V. Mong).
-Additional confusion is stirred by Jack the Chauffeur (Johnnie Gough), who appears and vanishes at odd moments.
+Among the strange characters inside the house are a mysterious and beautiful nurse, a deranged mad doctor, a sleepwalking girl, and a creepy caretaker.
+Additional confusion is stirred by Jack the Chauffeur, who appears and vanishes at odd moments.
 The atmosphere grows increasingly dangerous with secret panels revealing masked figures, and suspicious signals from a boat offshore.
 The mad doctor is locked up—but then escapes—heightening the sense of menace.

 Just as events spiral into full-blown hysteria, James Herbert, the supposedly dying man, makes a dramatic reappearance.
 He reveals that the entire haunting was a carefully orchestrated charade, designed to test the integrity of his would-be heirs.
 The strange apparitions and threats were all performed by actors he had hired.

 In the end, Billy is identified as the only heir who behaved honorably throughout the ordeal.
 As a reward for his honesty and restraint, he becomes the primary beneficiary of Herbert’s estate.
 It is also gently suggested that a romantic future may await him with the lovely nurse, who was also part of the elaborate deception.